Anabel-Espinoza/Book-Search/README.md

 ## Description

-This project took a functional Google Books API search engine built with RESTful API and refactored it into a MERN stac k application with GraphQL and Apollo Server.
+This project took a functional Google Books API search engine built with RESTful API and refactored it into a MERN stack application with GraphQL and Apollo Server.
 The application allows the user to create an account, sign in, search for books, add them to their profile, review previously saved books, and remove books from their list.